confluentinc/kafka-client-smart-ser-des/astrodocs/src/content/docs/index.md

 ## Publishing new documentation

-To publish new documentation, first ensure the latest version of the `Data Stream Composer` repo is present.
+To publish new documentation, first ensure the latest version of the `Kafka Client Builder Smart Ser Des` repo is present.

 Then run the following command: